learn-co-curriculum/reading-ios-nsdictionary/README.md

 NSNumber *marcsPhoneNumber = contactDictionary[@"Marc Bevilaqua"][@"Phone Number"];
 ```

 Here, we have nested dictionaries, and we may use this shorthand literal syntax to access the phone number.
-Recall in our advanced contact list, the phone number is stored as an NSNumber.
-If you tried to place this value into an NSString, your program would crash.
+Recall in our advanced contact list, the phone number is stored as an `NSNumber`.
+If you tried to place this value into an `NSString`, your program would crash.

 You might also see the following old-school syntax used.
 (If you decide to use a database service like Parse down the line to store your contact list in the cloud, you'll see this often.)